IDIL ÇAKMUR

 idilcak[at]sas.upenn[dot]edu

-I’m a Philosophy Ph.D. at the University of Pennsylvania, originally from Istanbul, Turkey.
+I’m a Philosophy Ph.D. candidate at the University of Pennsylvania, originally from Istanbul, Turkey.
 Before Penn, I studied Philosophy and Economics at Brown and briefly lived in New York as a “Chief Utopia Officer”--my favorite title yet.

 Other than philosophy, I like to read fiction, watch films, and change haircuts often, apparently.